Language

 Is my screen information sent to any server?

-No. All detection is performed entirely in your browser using JavaScript.
-No screen information, resolution data, or any other details are transmitted to our servers or any third parties.
-Your privacy is fully protected.
+No. All detection runs entirely in your browser with JavaScript.
+Your resolution, viewport, and device details are never transmitted to our servers or any third party, so your privacy stays fully intact.

-Can I use this tool on mobile devices?
+Can I use this on a phone or tablet?

 0